 Construction of the new $630 million Bendigo Hospital is now complete, giving patients better access to world-class health care with integrated cancer, mental health and maternity units.

-Victorian Premier Daniel Andrews and Minister for Health Jill Hennessy officially opened the iconic new hospital, which was delivered by the Victorian Health and Human Services Building Authority (VHHSBA), Exemplar Health and Bendigo Health, and is the largest ever hospital redevelopment in regional Victoria.
+Victorian Premier Daniel Andrews and Minister for Health Jill Hennessy officially opened the iconic new hospital, which was delivered by the Victorian Health and Human Services Building Authority (VHHSBA), Exemplar Health and Bendigo Health.
+It is the largest ever hospital redevelopment in regional Victoria.

 VHHSBA CEO Robert Fiske says the vision for the new hospital was to ensure regional Victorians receive the same healthcare as their city counterparts.